 Family Engagement

-Components of Beit Midrash Family Education & Engagement
+Family Education & Engagement at Beit Midrash

 Student & Family Tefillah

 All students start their day at Beit Midrash with Tefillah in our beautiful sanctuary.
 We ask that a parent or guardian stay with younger children for this time.
 By making this a family learning time, parents can connect with other families and model the importance of Jewish learning for their kids.
+This is also a great opportunity to become familiar with the prayers and melodies used during Shabbat services.

 Sunday Schmoozes